alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 df = pd.read_csv("../data/train.csv")
 ```

-By using df.head() and df.info() we can quickly gauge the nature of the dataset.
-By exploring the data further, we can see that each of the 1460 data points represent unique houses.
+By using [df.head()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) and [df.info()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html) we can quickly gauge the nature of the dataset.
+It's worthing checking that each of the 1460 data points represent unique houses.
+Luckily for us, they do.

 **Exploration**

-To start we’re going to look at the Sale Price (in $USD) for each property, as this is what we are predicting.
+To start off it makes to look at the variable we're prediciting, in this case the Sale Price ($USD).

 <img src="/assets/bio/price_skew.png" alt="price_skew" style="width:100%"/>

-We can see that the data is skewed to the left.
-This is not surprising as it reflects the distribution of wealth, resulting in a small number of expensive houses while the bulk remain at the lower end of the price spectrum.
+We can see that the data is positively skewed.
+This isn't surprising as we'd expect house prices to reflect the distribution of wealth.
+It makes sense, therefore, that there are a small number of expensive houses while the bulk remain at the lower end of the price spectrum.

-We must now explore which features are most relevant when determining the price.
-An easy way to do this is to look at the correlation of each variable with Sale Price.
+With 79 features, it would be helpful to explore **which features are most relevant** when determining the price.
+An easy way to do this is to look at the correlation of each variable with `SalePrice`.

 The correlations of the 4 chosen continuous features are as follows: